findsorguk/lawdi-publication/romanello/index.md

 <!--Before going into more details concerning the ontological modelling of canonical texts and citations, let us consider briefly how the extraction of such citations from texts is performed. -->

-Extracting citations means, in fact, performing two different tasks: firstly, capturing the strings that constitute the citation and secondly establishing the actual meaning of that citation or, in other words, determining to which specific section of which text is that citation referring to.
+Extracting citations requires performing two different tasks.
+First, the strings that constitute the citation are captured.
+Second, the referent of that citation is established---the specific section of text to which the citation refers.
 In Natural Language Processing (NLP) jargon these two steps are called respectively Named Entity Recognition (or extraction) and Named Entity Disambiguation.

-In fact, my approach to citation extraction (see Fig. 2, no. 1 and 2) is essentially based on state-of-the-art NER techniques with the only difference being what it takes to adapt these techniques to the new domain to which they are applied [@Romanello2013].
-Instead of considering only the usual NEs--such as names of people, places and organizations--I treat as NEs the different components of a citation in addition to any mention of ancient authors and works occurring in the context that surrounds the citation itself.
+My approach to citation extraction (see Fig. 2, no. 1 and 2) is essentially based on state-of-the-art NER techniques with the only difference being what it takes to adapt these techniques to the new domain [@Romanello2013].
+Instead of considering only the usual named entities (NEs)--such as names of people, places and organizations--I treat as NEs the different components of a citation in addition to any mention of ancient authors and works occurring in the context that surrounds the citation itself.
 For this purpose